usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 Bitslicing was first introduced by Biham [4] as an implementation trick to speed up software implementations of DES.
-Intuitively, the idea of bitslicing is to represent a _n_-bit data as 1 bit in _n_ registers.
-Each register therefore has 63-bit empty bit remaining (in the case of 64-bit registers), which can be filled in the same fashion by other independant data.
+Intuitively, the idea of bitslicing is to represent a _n_-bit value as 1 bit in _n_ registers.
+Each register therefore has 63-bit empty bit remaining (in the case of 64-bit registers), which can be filled in the same fashion by other independant values.
 To manipulate such data, the cipher must be reduced to bitwise logic operators such as `x & y`, `x | y`, `x ^ y` and `~ x`.
 On a 64-bit machine, the bitwise `x & y` operation then effectively works like 64 parallel Boolean conjunctions, each processing a single bit.
 High throughput is thus achieved by
 parallelism: 64 instances of the cipher can execute in parallel.
-Bitslicing is thus especially good at exploiting vector extensions of moderns CPUs, which offer large registers (_e.g._ 128-bit Neon on ARM, 128-bit AltiVec on PowerPC, and more commonly known, 128-bit SSE, 256-bit AVX and 512-bit AVX-512 on Intel).
+Bitslicing is thus especially good at exploiting vector extensions of modern CPUs, which offer large registers (_e.g._ 128-bit Neon on ARM, 128-bit AltiVec on PowerPC, and 128-bit SSE, 256-bit AVX and 512-bit AVX-512 on Intel).
 Bitsliced implementations are constant-time by design: no data-dependent conditionals nor memory accesses are made (or, in fact, possible at all).
 Most record-breaking software implementations of block ciphers exploit this technique [8,9,10,11], and modern ciphers are now designed with bitslicing in mind [12,13].
-However, bitslicing usually implies an increase in code complexity, making it hard to write efficient bitslice code by hand, as can be shown in those few lines of C code which are part of a DES implementation written by Matthew Kwan
+However, bitslicing usually implies an increase in code complexity, making it hard to write efficient bitslice code by hand, as can be demonstrate by the few lines of C code which are part of a DES implementation written by Matthew Kwan [28]:
-[28]:

 ```c
 s1 (r31 ^ k[47], r0 ^ k[11], r1 ^ k[26], r2 ^ k[3], r3 ^ k[13],